 The Foundation’s work falls into three categories – Grants, Publications, and Direct Investments.

 The Foundation is committed to improving the lives of underserved populations in Baltimore City.
-We seek to support projects aimed at solving systemic problems and focus our grantmaking in seven program areas: Education, Workforce Development, Health and Human Services, Community Development, Criminal Justice and Addictions, Conservation and Environment, and Arts and Culture.
+We seek to support projects aimed at solving systemic problems and focus our grantmaking in seven program areas: Education, Workforce Development, Health and Human Services, Community Development, Criminal Justice and Addiction, Environment, and Arts.

 The Abell Foundation combines philanthropy with communication because it believes that a community faced with complicated, seemingly intractable challenges is well-served by thought-provoking, research-based information.
 The Foundation publishes background studies of selected issues on the public agenda for the benefit of government officials; leaders in business, industry and academia; and the general public.

 Fostering promising technologies that offer attractive returns and environmental and social benefits has been a significant part of The Abell Foundation’s investment activities.
 Consistent with its mission of finding innovative solutions to major social issues, the Foundation has allocated a portion of its investment portfolio to early-stage companies that offer significant social and economic benefits.
 These investments include long-term commitments to capital-intensive technologies that are outside the selection criteria of the broader venture capital community.

 - Gary Black, Jr., Chairman

 - W. Shepherdson Abell